openjdk/jextract/README.md

 > Over time, new branches will be added, each targeting a specific JDK version.
 > </details>

-`jextract` can be built using `gradle`, as follows (on Windows, `gradlew.bat` should be used instead).
+`jextract` can be built using `gradlew`, as follows (on Windows, `gradlew.bat` should be used instead).

-We currently use gradle version 8.11.1 which is fetched automatically by the gradle wrapper.
-Please refer to the [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) to see which version of java is needed in `PATH`/`JAVA_HOME` to run gradle.
+We currently use Gradle version 8.11.1 which is fetched automatically by the Gradle wrapper.
+Please refer to the [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) to see which version of java is needed in `PATH`/`JAVA_HOME` to run Gradle.
 Note that the JDK we use to build (the toolchain JDK) is passed in separately as a property.